aroberts1228/ebdbackup/content/blog/interview-life-church-texas.md

 I decided that we needed to rebrand (or just brand) our church so that we would have a clear and distinct message in our community and so that each subministry would be a reflection of the ministry of the church.

-How did you come up with the name and logo?
+**(EBD) How did you come up with the name and logo?**

-I formed a committee.
+**JM** I formed a committee.
 Myself (Pastor) along with our Student Pastor, Assistant Student Pastor, Hyphen Director, Spanish Ministries Director and our Outreach Director.
 I felt like a committee would not only allow us to be more creative, but also enable us to let the church felt like they had a voice as well.

 We began brainstorming.
 Eventually we decided that Life Church represented what we wanted to portray to our community.
 Before we even had a logo, we knew that our mission would be to bring life to Tyler, and that we would be examples in our community of Jesus’ promise in John 10:10, believers with abundant life!